-Transposition times did not significantly affect the signal-to-noise ratio measured as fold-enrichment at the TSS and the largest enrichment values showing the best enrichment at different times across the four cell types (Figure
+Transposition times did not significantly affect the signal-to-noise ratio measured as fold-enrichment at the TSS, with the largest enrichment values corresponding to different times across the four cell types (Figure

 1.8 c).
 For all cell types, 30 and 40 min yielded the ATAC-seq libraries with the largest enrichment, with the differences between the two being very moderate (not more than 4 units difference) across all cell types (data not shown).
-Before performing this formal comparison for the transposition times, some
+Before performing this formal comparison of transposition times, some

-sample recruitment had already been conducted using standard ATAC-seq with transposition for 40 min, as it showed to be the most appropriate condition based on the tapestation profiles from library QC (here not shown).
-Although in this analysis 30 min showed to be the best condition, the differences between 30 min and 40 min were minor and 40 min was kept for the rest of patients samples recruitment using ATAC-seq.
+sample recruitment had already been conducted using standard ATAC-seq with transposition for 40 min, as it was found to be the most appropriate condition based on the tapestation profiles from library QC (here not shown).
+Although in this analysis 30 min was the best condition, the differences between 30 min and 40 min were minor and 40 min was used for the rest of patient sample processing using ATAC-seq.

 In addition to testing different transposition times, comparison between the standard ATAC-seq and the improved Fast-ATAC protocol (Corces2016) was also conducted.
-The aim was to reproduce the two main improvements (reduction of MT reads and signal enhancement) from the Fast-ATAC publication before implementing the replacement of the ATAC-seq protocol, used at the time for patients’ samples processing.
-Similarly to the Corces and colleagues data, the percentage of MT reads in the Fast-ATAC libraries was lower for all the cell types compared to ATAC-seq (Figure 1.9 a).
+The aim was to reproduce the two main improvements (reduction of MT reads and signal enhancement) from the Fast-ATAC publication before implementing the replacement of the ATAC-seq protocol, used at the time for patient sample processing.
+Similarly to the data of Corces and colleagues, the percentage of MT reads in the Fast-ATAC libraries was lower for all the cell types compared to ATAC-seq (Figure 1.9 a).
 Importantly, the MT percentage

 in tCD4+ and tCD8+ cells showed a reduction from 50% to less than 20%.

-Regarding the reduction in background signal, opposing trends were observed across cell types (Figure 1.9 b).
+With regard to the background signal, opposing trends were observed across cell types (Figure 1.9 b).
 ATAC-seq TSS enrichment was improved by the Fast-ATAC protocol in CD14+ monocytes (6.9 to 23.2) and tCD4+ cells (14.8 to 17.9).
-The improvement was particularly relevant in CD14+ monocytes, where the TSS fold enrichment in ATAC-seq was just above the threshold cut-off of 6.
+The improvement was particularly relevant in CD14+ monocytes for this particular sample, where the TSS fold enrichment in ATAC-seq was just above the threshold cut-off of 6.
 In contrast, Fast-ATAC tCD8+ and CD19+ libraries presented a reduction when compared to the ATAC-seq libraries.
-Since only one repeat was performed and TSS enrichment has been observed to vary from sample to sample using the ATAc-seq, no final conclusion could be drawn from these results.
-Conversely, the significant the decrease of MT reads together with the reduced duration of the protocol supported the replacement of ATAC-seq by Fast-ATAC for future patient recruitments (see Chapter ??).
+When comparing across the different ATAC-seq samples generated up to that time, wide variation on TSS enrichment were observed and therefore , no final conclusion on the signal improvement by the Fast-ATAC protocol could be drawn.
+Conversely, the large decrease in MT reads together with the reduced duration of the protocol supported the replacement of ATAC-seq by Fast-ATAC for future patient recruitments (see Chapter ??).